yoctoproject/poky/documentation/ref-manual/kickstart.rst

 .. note::

    The mount program must understand the PARTUUID syntax you use with ``--use-uuid`` and non-root *mountpoint*, including swap.
-The BusyBox versions of these application are currently excluded.
+The default configuration of BusyBox in OpenEmbedded supports this, but this may be disabled in custom configurations.

 Here is an example that uses "/" as the mountpoint.
 The command uses ``--ondisk`` to force the partition onto the ``sdb`` disk::